rdiaz82/100DaysOfCode/README.md

 **Day 19** Today I have been preparing some stuff theo the serverless days in Amsterdam for the next March 29th

+**Day 20** Today I have updated the README for the OpenWhisk and Rust IoT application demo project :rocket: